xanderx9/bitcoindigger/README.md

 ### Search results:
-Autosave Private Key to file "KeyFound.txt
+Autosave Private Key to file <strong>"KeyFound.txt"</strong>

 ### Note: After running the script, you can view the RAM.
 The script "BitcoinDigger.py" does not load your processor.
-All this thanks to the "Bloom filter" algorithm
-You can manually add Bitcoin Addresses to the file: "Address.txt" in large quantities.
+All this thanks to the algorithm <strong>"Bloom filter"</strong> You can manually add Bitcoin Addresses to the file: <strong>"Address.txt"</strong> in large quantities.<br>
-As a result, the script "BitcoinDigger.py" will not load your processor even if the file: "Address.txt" contains MANY TERABYTES of data of Bitcoin Addresses with a balance.
+As a result, the script <strong>"BitcoinDigger.py"</strong> will not load your processor even if the file: <strong>"Address.txt"</strong> contains MANY TERABYTES of data of Bitcoin Addresses with a balance.

-You can check and see "Address+Balance.txt" how many BTC coins each Bitcoin Address owns.
+You can check and see <strong>"Address+Balance.txt"</strong> how many BTC coins each Bitcoin Address owns.

 ### Test Case: (To test the functionality of the script Bloom filter module is OFF !!!)

-python3 TestBitcoinDigger.py
+<code>python3 TestBitcoinDigger.py</code>

-This test process shows that the script scans everything contained in the file, generating random private keys.
+This test process shows that the script scans everything contained in the file, generating random private keys.<br>
-When the "Bloom filter" module is enabled, the process of searching and generating random private keys increases.
+When the <strong>"Bloom filter"</strong> module is enabled, the process of searching and generating random private keys increases.